 I slowed down for a second – just a second – to catch my breath.
 I thought I had made it past her but when I looked up she was right there.
 I was staring right into her face.
 Her lip curled bearing sharp, white teeth.
 Then, darkness.
 It was the last time I would surf.

 It wasn’t the season for surfing in Martinique.
 The waves were – well, there were no waves.
 Unless you call mushy, white, rolling water a wave.
 For simplicity’s sake, let’s just say the waves were crap.
 I had been feeling quite confident.
-I took one surf lesson the first year I was in Martinique, and by the second time I was going out on the water with Tom regularly.
+I took one surf lesson the first year I was in Martinique, and by the second time I was going out on the water with my partner regularly.

 A rainy day a few weeks earlier, I rode my first proper wave.
 I was still using a 7’6 (not quite a long board, but not really a short board) called Betty that I rented from Arthur at Itacaré just up at the top of Plage des Surfeurs.
 It was pink and white with psychedelic flowers.